h4rvey-g/Notes-blog/docs/USMLE/Renal/Diffuse proliferative glomerulonephritis.md

 ---
 # Epidemiology
 - Most common and severe manifestation of <mark style="background: #FFF3A34A;">lupus nephritis in systemic lupus erythematosus (SLE)</mark>
-- Also seen with IgA nephropathy and with other inflammatory, autoimmune, or infectious diseases
+- Also seen with [[./IgA nephropathy|IgA nephropathy]] and with other inflammatory, autoimmune, or infectious diseases

 ---
 # Pathophysiology